dj-wasabi/ansible-zabbix-proxy/README.md

 * `zabbix_agent_become_on_localhost`: Set to `False` if you don't need to elevate privileges on localhost to install packages locally with pip.
 Default: True

+* `zabbix_proxy_manage_service`: True / False.
+When you run multiple Zabbix proxies in a High Available cluster setup (e.g. pacemaker), you don't want Ansible to manage the zabbix-proxy service, because Pacemaker is in control of zabbix-proxy service.

 * `zabbix_install_pip_packages`: Set to `False` if you don't want to install the required pip packages.
 Useful when you control your environment completely.
 Default: True

 There are some zabbix-proxy specific variables which will be used for the zabbix-proxy configuration file, these can be found in the default/main.yml file.
 There are 2 which needs some explanation: